SovereignCloudStack/docs/standards/certification/pipeline.md

 ## How to add a new test subject in 8 easy steps

 This is a how-to guide for adding your own subject if you so desire.
-This will probably be the quickest way, but we are of course happy to help.
+This way will probably be quickest, but we are of course happy to help.

 ### for SCS-compatible IaaS